microsoft/accessibility-insights-action/packages/shared/src/console-output/__custom-snapshots__/axe-descriptions.snap.md

 * Download the Accessibility Insights artifact to view the detailed results of these checks Failed instances
 * 1 × accesskeys:  Ensure every accesskey attribute value is unique
-* 1 × area-alt:  Ensure <area> elements of image maps have alternate text
+* 1 × area-alt:  Ensure <area> elements of image maps have alternative text
 * 1 × aria-allowed-attr:  Ensure an element's role supports its ARIA attributes
 * 1 × aria-allowed-role:  Ensure role attribute has an appropriate value for the element
 * 1 × aria-braille-equivalent:  Ensure aria-braillelabel and aria-brailleroledescription have a non-braille equivalent